Quantum Polymorphisms and the Complexity of Quantum Constraint Satisfaction: Introduction

+The main conceptual contribution of this work is the introduction of the notion of \textit{quantum polymorphisms} as a tool to lift the study of algebraic invariants of classical CSP languages to the quantum setting.
+Via this notion, we initiate an algebraic complexity theory of quantum CSPs modelled on the algebraic approach initiated in~\cite{Jeavons97:closure,Jeavons98:algebraic} and culminated 20 years later with the proof of the (classical) Dichotomy Theorem.

-Nevertheless, unlike in the classical case, the complexity landscape of entangled CSPs remains largely unexplored.
-A natural strategy to shed some light on it is to transfer the algebraic machinery that allowed proving the (classical) CSP Dichotomy to the quantum setting.
-In particular, for classical CSPs, the concept of polymorphisms turned out to be the right tool for exploring CSP complexity at the algebraic level.
-The root of this phenomenon is a Galois connection between relational clones (expressing the CSP language) and operation clones (expressing the family of polymorphisms).
-Via this connection, interreducibility between CSPs associated with different languages can be explained via inclusion (or weaker forms of the latter, in particular, so called height-1 clone homomorphisms) between their polymorphism clones.
+Classical polymorphisms turned out to be the right tool for exploring CSP complexity at the algebraic level.
+The root of this phenomenon is a connection between relational constructions (expressing the CSP language) and operation systems (expressing the family of polymorphisms).
+Via this connection, reducibility between CSPs associated with different languages can be explained via inclusion (or algebraic forms of the latter, in particular, so called minion homomorphisms) between their polymorphism sets.
+In this work, we prove that quantum polymorphisms completely determine the complexity of quantum CSPs, thus enabling the use of algebra in the complexity analysis of such problems.
+Moreover, we link quantum polymorphisms to a quantised version of classical relational constructions that we name \textit{q-definitions} and \textit{q-constructions}, obtained by lifting the classical model-theoretic counterparts to the setting of quantum strategies.